Monday, December 27, 2010

 Marina Bahia Mono Fiesta de Flatulence

 You can tell we are all getting pretty close here at Monkey Bay.
 We have a little social get-together every day around 4:30.
-That may seem a little early, but once it starts getting dark, the mosquitoes start attacking.
+That may seem a little early, but once it gets dark, the mosquitoes start biting.
 One evening, the conversation turned to pressure cookers.
-Almost all cruising boats have pressure cookers aboard, but most like us have them in deep storage.
-Jim, off Dreamaway (you may remember him, he was the Santa Claus carving our turkey at Thanksgiving), uses his pressure cooker frequently.
+Almost all cruising boats have pressure cookers aboard, but most, like us, keep theirs in deep storage.
+Jim, off Dreamaway, uses his pressure cooker frequently.
 He offered to give us some tips on cooking with a pressure cooker.
 Anyway, our plan quickly evolved into cooking beans, and then to a bean cook-off, and then we initiated the first annual Marina Bahia Mono, Fiesta de Flatulence.
 We allowed a couple of days for the teams to decide and register their entries, so we decided to meet in the marina kitchen on Sunday at three with our pressure cookers and ingredients.
-The guys did the pressure cooking, and the spouses prepared rice and other sides, got the tables ready and all the other things that go into getting a meal ready.
+The guys did the pressure cooking, and the spouses prepared rice and other sides, set the tables, and did all the other things that go into getting a meal ready.

 The Four Cooks